-Our mission is to improve the quality of life of all people living with spinal cord injuries and disorders (SCI/D), including veterans, and providing support and information to loved ones, care providers and professionals.
+United Spinal Association is dedicated to enhancing the quality of life of all people living with spinal cord injuries and disorders (SCI/D), including veterans, and providing support and information to loved ones, care providers and professionals.

 We believe no person should be excluded from opportunity on the basis of their disability.
 Our goal is to provide people living with SCI/D programs and services that maximize their independence and enable them to remain active in their communities.

 United Spinal was founded in 1946 by a determined group of paralyzed WWII veterans in New York City who advocated for greater civil rights and independence for themselves and their fellow veterans.
 Rejecting the poor treatment they received at their local VA hospital, they decided to form a support group.
 From these modest beginnings, United Spinal was born.
 Since then, our core belief has remained unchanged.
 Despite living with SCI/D, a full, productive, and rewarding life is within the reach of anyone with the strength to believe it and the courage to make it happen.

 Today, United Spinal is the largest non-profit organization dedicated to helping people living with SCI/D. We are committed to providing active-lifestyle information, peer support and advocacy that empower individuals to achieve their highest potential in all facets of life.